sergioisidoro/cookiecutter-lightning-in-a-flask/README.md

 ## Oppinions
 - We use Pipenv.
 This is controversial, but it's time for a decent package manager in Python and proper version locking to use in production.
+PDM is nice for isolated environemtns, but not nice for Docker and executables (like 'flask' executable).
+Since we don't add requirements that often we can live with the pain of the slow speeds and caching.

 - We use postgres.
 I think by now this shouldn't be an oppinion that for most production and long term web development SQL and Postgres are probably the most solid solution.